-However, is the purchase and use of new wood plank flooring aligned with green and sustainable home building and lifestyles?
+However, is the purchase and use of new wood plank flooring aligned with green and sustainable home building and eco-friendly lifestyles?
 Is the use of a natural resource like timber/wood aligned with a green and sustainable home?
 After all, trees are nature’s goods.
 Are we pilfering Mother Earth’s goods?

 A 2002 Harvard Forest Study by Harvard University sheds some light.
 The study discusses the need for proper land and forestry management to ensure healthy forests.
 It finds that environmental stewardship of our forests includes and, in fact, necessitates the selective harvesting of mature timber to promote new growth.

 The study also describes that in Massachusetts 75% of forests are under private ownership.
 Timber experts say that similar ownership rations exist in the other Northeastern states.
 The study states that as long as privately owned forests are assessed by forestry experts, property owners should be allowed to harvest materials responsibly because it

 - ensures that landowners will keep their timber as income for future generations, and

 - by removing old growth responsibly, light can come into the forest to allow for new timber growth.